aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 ### Resources

-I want to note that this prompt template was not reached from the first shot, it was influenced by from an n8n tutorial, anyone interested in boosting his prompt is advised to look in the n8n community.
-Note that on n8n, there are too many great prompts that I did not have enough time to experiment with.
+I want to **note** that this prompt template was not reached from the first shot, it was influenced by from an n8n tutorial, anyone interested in boosting his prompt is advised to look in the n8n community. **note** that on n8n, there are too many great prompts that I did not have enough time to experiment with.
 As for this template, it was built step by step in parallel with this reference and more additional sections were added based on the result.
 [https://www.youtube.com/watch?v=77Z07QnLlB8](https://www.youtube.com/watch?v=77Z07QnLlB8)

 ## Fastapi integration

 To deploy my agent, I built a fastapi application that serves as an interface to the google adk runner.
 At server startup, I initialize a single, persistent runner instance.
 This runner is configured with my root agent, an InMemorySessionService to manage conversational state, and an InMemoryMemoryService to provide the agent with long-term memory.
 By creating this runner only once, I avoid the overhead of re-initializing the agent and its services for every incoming request.
 However, even though things happened exactly according as stated and directed in the google documentation, I could not figure out why the agent has no memory and wan’t keeping track of the conversation.
 Hence, this will be further investigated and once I resolve the issue, the solution will be hopefully provided.
-Note that I have also tried to stream my outputs following the exact deployment steps found in the reference (google adk streaming) but was not capable to due to a pydantic error that I kept facing.
+**note** that I have also tried to stream my outputs following the exact deployment steps found in the reference (google adk streaming) but was not capable to due to a pydantic error that I kept facing.
 Hence, I just adopted the regular approach without streaming and being organized.
 Those issues will be resolved hopefully in the upcoming releases.

 ### References: